iter8-tools/docs/docs/tutorials/integrations/kserve-mm/blue-green.md

 EOF
 ```

 The `initialize-rollout` template (with `trafficStrategy: blue-green`) configures the Istio service mesh to route all requests to the primary version of the model (`wisdom-0`).
 Further, it defines the routing policy that will be used by Iter8 when it observes changes in the models.
 By default, this routing policy splits inference requests 50-50 between the primary and candidate versions.
-For detailed configuration options, see the helm chart.
+For detailed configuration options, see the Helm chart.

 ## Verify network configuration